tangrams/tangram-es/README.md

 We gladly appreciate feedback, feature requests, and contributions.
 For information and instructions, see [CONTRIBUTING.md](CONTRIBUTING.md).

-Tangram ES is an open-source project sponsored by [Mapzen](https://mapzen.com).
+Tangram ES was created by [Mapzen](https://www.mapzen.com/) and is now a [Linux Foundation Project](https://www.linuxfoundation.org/press-release/2019/01/mapzen-open-source-data-and-software-for-real-time-mapping-applications-to-become-a-linux-foundation-project/).